snayfach/MIDAS/docs/tutorial.md

 Running MIDAS can be conceptually broken down in three steps:
 1) run MIDAS per sample: `run_midas.py [species, genes, snps]`
+* run_midas.py species should be run prior to genes or snps
+* run_midas.py genes and snps are independent of eachother and do not need to both be run

 2) merge results across samples: `merge_midas.py [species, genes, snps]`
+* creates output files that can facilitate comparative analysis across samples and species/genes/snps

-3) analyze results: `gene_diversity.py, snp_sharing.py, etc.` (these are the scripts currently in `/path/to/MIDAS/scripts/analysis` , at the moment they are a bit experimental but they will be available directly on `/path/to/MIDAS/scripts` in the next update.
+3) analyze results: `gene_diversity.py, snp_sharing.py, etc.`
+* these are the scripts currently in `/path/to/MIDAS/scripts/analysis`
+* at the moment they experimental but will be available directly on `/path/to/MIDAS/scripts` in the next update

 First, move to the example directory and create a new directory to store per-sample outputs:
 `cd MIDAS/example`